markdoc/docs/pages/docs/variables.md

 {% /markdoc-example %}

-There are a few ways to pass variables:
+You can pass variables in a few ways:

 1. Through the `variables` field on your [`Config`](/docs/syntax#config)
 2. Via the [`variables` attribute](#with-partials) on a [`partial` tag](/docs/partials).